DevExpress-Examples/reporting-react-integrate-web-document-viewer/Readme.md

 npm run dev
 ```

-Open `http://localhost:3000/` in your browser to see the result.
+Open `http://localhost:3000/` in your browser to view the result.
 The application displays the Web Document Viewer with the *TestReport* report.

 ![Document Viewer in JavaScript with React](Images/screenshot.png)